Image workflow hub

 Not every format deserves every pair

-The matrix is curated around useful destinations rather than every theoretical combination, so the hub stays honest and maintainable.
+The matrix is curated around useful destinations rather than every theoretical combination, so the hub stays readable and maintainable.

 Modern output formats still vary by browser